dynamic2code/Nawe_Health_syatem/README.md

 ### Donation Tracking
 - Track blood, kidney, and other types of donations
-- Status updates for donation processes (e.g., pending, completed, in-transit)
 - Historical donation records for donors

 ### Documentation Management
-- Upload and manage necessary documents for donations (e.g., medical records, consent forms)
+- Upload and manage necessary documents for donations
-- Generate and store digital copies of donation-related documents
 - Secure document storage with access control

 ### Communication Tools
-- Automated email notifications and reminders for donors
+- Automated email and sms notifications and reminders for donors
 - Direct messaging between donors and administrators
 - Updates and alerts about donation campaigns and drives